nickschiffer/discord-soundbot/README.md

 *Note*: Using this method, the bot will lose all sounds when restarting because the Docker container has its own file system.

++ Clone the repository.
-+ Simply clone the repo and run `docker build -t soundbot .` inside the folder.
++ Run `docker build -t soundbot .` inside the folder.
-+ Afterwards start the bot via `docker run soundbot`.
++ Start the bot via `docker run soundbot`.
-+ To run the container in the background use `docker run -d soundbot`.
++ To run the docker container in the background use `docker run -d soundbot`.

 ### Adding the bot to your server